earthscopeoceans/automaid/README.md

 <sup>1</sup>One-liner of conda install including all packages suggested by
 Dalija Namjesnik after she and Joel Simon struggled with an install in May 2023;
 similar to note 2 below, this should also probably be validated...

-<sup>2</sup>Joel Simon could not get `conda install` to work in early 2023
-without specifying a version...he choose the seemingly(?) most recent Python 2.7 version, though this needs to validated.